trayio/connector-tester-public/README.md

 Now that the server is up and running successfully, you can clone this repository if not done already.

-1. Go to the config.js file in src folder and change the API_URL to `http://localhost:5000`
+1. Go to the config.js file in src folder and ensure the API_URL is same as the server host url in this case -> `http://localhost:5000`
 2. Run `npm install`
 3. Run `npm run dev`